Responsible JavaScript: Part I

 This is not to say that inaccessible patterns occur only when frameworks are used, but rather that a sole preference for JavaScript will eventually surface gaps in our understanding of HTML and CSS.
 These knowledge gaps will often result in mistakes we may not even be aware of.
 Frameworks can be useful tools that increase our productivity, but continuing education in core web technologies is essential to creating usable experiences, no matter what tools we choose to use.

-Rely on the web platform and you’ll go far, fast
+Rely on the web platform and you’ll go far, fast#section3

 While we’re on the subject of frameworks, it must be said that the web platform is a formidable framework of its own.
 As the previous section showed, we’re better off when we can rely on established markup patterns and browser features.
 The alternative is to reinvent them, and invite all the pain such endeavors all but guarantee us, or worse: merely assume that the author of every JavaScript package we install has solved the problem comprehensively and thoughtfully.